By: Jackie Anderson

 2. Talk to your friends about abstinence.

-3. Volunteer at your local pregnancy resource center.
+3. Volunteer at your local pregnancy help organization.

 It may be helpful to call your local PRC and ask what they need.
 They tend to go through resources quickly, but some things go faster than others.
 Ask their volunteer coordinator or director what supplies they tend to need the most and organize a drive at your school or campus.
 See if you can organize a prayer vigil outside a local Planned Parenthood or other abortion facility and publicize it among your friends, at your church and at the nearest PRC.